shepherd-media-classifier/shepherd/ADVANCED.md

 ### AWS Infra Support

-Step 1 is to copy `.env.aws.example` to `.env`, and fill in your details.

 There is support for running shepherd on AWS ECS using Docker and CloudFormation templates.

+First thing to do is copy `.env.aws.example` to `.env`, and fill in your details.

-More details can be found in the `./infra/` folder.
-The `./infra/setup.sh` script must be run first.
-The AWS regional instance can then be spun up using the `./ecs.sh` script.
+More information can be found in the `./infra/` folder.

+- The `./infra/setup.sh` script must be run first.
+This sets up an RDS database, networking, VPC, etc.
+- The AWS regional instance can then be spun up using the `./ecs.sh` script.

 The `./infra/setup.sh` exports variables such as 'AWS_VPC_ID', and 'AWS_SECURITY_GROUP_ID' and *also* appends them to your `.env` file.
 These can be used to add your containers to the shepherd VPC.

 See `docker-compose.aws.yml`, `./ecs.sh`, and `./infra/setup.sh` for example usage.

+> Without any configuration, `./ecs.sh` will start a regular module loaded instance with the default shepherd-plugin-nsfw plugin running.
+It's not particularly balanced in this configuration.

 ## Notes